 Born in Palermo, Italy, composer and conductor Salvatore Di Vittorio is heir to the Italian neo-classical orchestral tradition, “following in the footsteps of Ottorino Respighi” – Luigi Verdi, Philharmonic Academy of Bologna.
-He gained considerable attention with his completion of the first Violin Concerto (in A) and other works by invitation of the Bolognese composer’s great nieces Elsa and Gloria Pizzoli and archive curator Potito Pedarra.
+He gained considerable attention with his completion of the first Violin Concerto (in A) and other works by invitation of Respighi’s great nieces Elsa and Gloria Pizzoli and archive curator Potito Pedarra.

 Di Vittorio is founding Music Director of Chamber Orchestra of New York, which debuted in 2007 at Carnegie Hall’s Zankel Hall.
 His Naxos recordings with the orchestra continue to air worldwide, receiving much critical praise.
 He has worked with numerous orchestras, including San Diego Symphony, Chamber Orchestra of Philadelphia, Orchestra Sinfonica Siciliana, and Teatro Massimo Opera Palermo.

-Di Vittorio is fascinated with the world of storytelling, and best known for his lyrical symphonic poems which are often inspired by the Italian Renaissance and Baroque.
+Di Vittorio is fascinated with the world of storytelling and best known for his lyrical symphonic poems, including program symphonies, which are often inspired by classical antiquity and show connections to the Italian Renaissance and Baroque.
 Under his baton, Chamber Orchestra of Philadelphia world premiered his Ode Corelliana in 2017, after the successful premiere of Venus and Adonis in 2016.
 “Di Vittorio’s Venus was an orchestral song, and often a beautiful one.” – Philadelphia Inquirer.
 “Venus…recalls Respighi, and is infused with Di Vittorio’s original imagination and ability to build musical architecture that ultimately fades, like Venus’s own loveliness.
 There is an appealing heft to this work, [influenced by] Bach and Ravel.” – Broad Street Review.
 In 2015, San Diego Symphony world premiered his orchestral Fanfara del Mare “Su un Tema di Monteverdi”, commissioned for the centennial of Balboa Park at Copley Symphony Hall.

 Di Vittorio began his musical studies at an early age with his father Giuseppe, who introduced the operas of Verdi and Puccini.
 He studied composition with Giampaolo Bracali (later, conducting) and Ludmila Ulehla at Manhattan School of Music, and philosophy at Columbia University.
 He is a protégé of such esteemed conductors as Piero Bellugi (of Florence).
 His compositions are published by Panastudio/Casa Ricordi (Universal Music), recorded on Naxos Records, and listed in David Daniels’ Orchestral Music.
 With La Villa d’Este a Tivoli in 2016, Di Vittorio reached a significant milestone when he became the first composer to dedicate a work to The Morgan Library & Museum, and the first Italian composer during his lifetime to be invited to donate an autograph manuscript to the museum’s world-renowned music archive.